Db2 for IBM i streaming connector

 How the connector works

 The connector captures row-level changes from your Db2 for IBM i instance.
 This works by reading journal entries for the tracked tables.
 The tracked tables must therefore be journaled, and the Db2 for IBM i user requires permissions to query these journals.
+For a guide to setting up user permissions and configuring journaling in Db2 for IBM i, read Configure your Db2 for IBM i database.

 Source setup

 Refer to this section when you create a streaming pipeline.
+Complete the following properties, then click Connect to establish the connection to your source database.

 Server address